emmahyde/awesome-stars/README.md

 - [julienbourdeau/debugbar](https://github.com/julienbourdeau/debugbar) - Powerful devtools for Ruby on Rails.
 Inspired by the Laravel Debugbar.
 - [massCodeIO/masscode.io](https://github.com/massCodeIO/masscode.io) - Official website of massCode
 - [dullage/flatnotes](https://github.com/dullage/flatnotes) - A self-hosted, database-less note taking web app that utilises a flat folder of markdown files for storage.
+- [spacestation13/website](https://github.com/spacestation13/website) - The main website for the Space Station 13 community
+- [Yacht-sh/Yacht](https://github.com/Yacht-sh/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
+Think of it like a decentralized app sto

 ## Zig

+- [lightpanda-io/browser](https://github.com/lightpanda-io/browser) - Lightpanda: the headless browser designed for AI and automation
 - [ghostty-org/ghostty](https://github.com/ghostty-org/ghostty) - 👻 Ghostty is a fast, feature-rich, and cross-platform terminal emulator that uses platform-native UI and GPU acceleration.
+- [klardotsh/gale](https://github.com/klardotsh/gale) - Strongly-typed, minimal-ish, stack-based development at storm-force speed.

 ## License